cybertraining-dsc/sp21-599-354/project/index.md

 ## 3. Running the CNN

-The implementation of the CNN is heavily based upon the tutorial on MINST fashion identification [^4] where the CNN identifies 28x28 pixel images of cloting.
+The implementation of the CNN is heavily based upon the tutorial on MINST fashion identification [^4] where the CNN identifies 28x28 pixel images of clothing.
 It is a 2 layer CNN implemented in pytorch.
 In the original neural net, there are 70000 of these small images and 9 clothing designations.
 In this dataset, there are only 3 types of labels, but much larger images.
 The tutorial had a train image set, a validation set, and a test set.
 After preprocessing, there were 420 suitable 400x400 unrotated images.
 Without any changes besides adjusting the filepaths and image size parameters, the CNN could inconsistently get approximately 50 percent accuracy with the test data, with the highest accuracy at 15 epochs.
 Because this implementation has relatively few images compared to the MINST clothing dataset, the next test was to remove the validation set of images, in order to use more of the prepared images for training.
 The result was a maximum of 79 percent accuracy at 25 epochs.

 An interesting observation is that although the model was able to consistently reach 60 percent accuracy, it would sometimes fall into a pattern where it would categorize all or almost all of test set as just one of the plants.
 There was no consistency in which plant it defaulted to, but in between runs where the model reached decent accuracy, it would repeat this behavior.
 Because the test set was evenly distributed between the three plants, this would cause the accuracy to go to around 30 percent.

 In order to see if a visualization could help a human easily see where the hypothetical herbicide would need to be placed, a chart was created with tiles.
 The first row is the true layout of the three types of plants in the dataset, where each plant is assigned a color.
 The second row is the AI prediction of which type of plant the test set is.
 Even with the 79 percent accuracy rate, it was not as clear as it could be from the image how accurate the model was.
 One way of making the visualization both easier to visually determine accuracy and more realistic is to have one type of plant be the dominant crop, and have patches of weeds throughout the row.
 The major obstacle to this was the fact that there were not enough suitable images to have a dominant plant in the test group.
 Too many images used in testing would have a detrimental impact on training the model.

+The rotated images of the plants were ultimately not explored.
+This is due to the fact that the implementation that was followed required GPU resources on Googel Colab.
+With only 420 images to feed into the model, the GPU was not strained.
+However, even with 90 degree rotations, it appeared that the GPU memory limit for running the entire notebook was reached before even the first epoch.
+If this project were to be attempted again, the images would either need to be smaller, or fewer straight images should be loaded so that their rotations would not exhaust GPU allocation.

-## 5. Datasets
+## 4. Benchmarking

-Datasets can be huge and GitHub has limited space.
-Only very small datasets should be stored in GitHub.
-However, if the data is publicly available you program must contain a download function instead that you customize.
-Write it using pythons `request`.
-You will get point deductions if you check-in data sets that are large and do not use the download function.
+The longest operation by far was the first time reading in the images.
+This had a timed tqdm built in, so the stopwatch function was not used here.
+Subsequent running of the CNN training program must chache some of the results, so the image loading takes much less time.
+An initial loading of the 420 images took approximately 10 minutes.
+WIth the GPU accelarator enabled, the training of 25 epochs got to 6.809s while the test only took .015s.

 ## 6. Conclusion

-A convincing but not fake conclusion should summarize what the conclusion of the project is.

 ## 8. Acknowledgments